 By looking at the table below, you can tell that both Biostrap and WHOOP include several advanced sensors that allow the straps to capture a variety of biometric data.

 In a nutshell, both devices have a similar set of core sensors for measuring heart rate, HRV, movement and respiratory rate.
-However, WHOOP packs in two additional sensors that enable the device to detect sleep and stages of sleep much more accurately than Biostrap.
+But WHOOP packs in two additional sensors that enable the device to detect certain sleep stages, like REM sleep.

 The second big difference between WHOOP and Biostrap is the sample frequency.